 Profit: Corporation Tax

 Corporation tax is paid nine months after the end of the accounting period, or, for companies with profits of more than £1.5 million, in four equal instalments, due in the seventh and tenth months of the current accounting period and the first and fourth months after the end of the accounting period.
+The government will introduce new payment dates from accounting periods starting on or after 1 April 2017 for companies with annual taxable profits of £20 million or more.
+Where a company is a member of a group, the threshold will be divided by the number of companies in the group.
+Companies affected will pay corporation tax in quarterly instalments in the third, sixth, ninth and twelfth months of their accounting period.

 For tax purposes, trading profits are calculated by deducting from the trading receipts specified deductions together with any expenses incurred wholly and exclusively for the purposes of the trade.
 Trading profits are taxed on an accruals basis, generally in accordance with the accounting treatment.
 Capital gains are generally taxed on realisation.